dragonexpert/MyBB-Theme-Variables/premiumfeatures.md

 - Ability to set a parsing order. - Done
 - Ability to set the content when the conditions for a variable are not met. - Done
 - Ability to use Regex. - Done
+- Ability to show different content to mobile devices and computers. - Done
 - Some variables predefined with special functions. - In Progress
 - Real time help over Skype if I am online.